 Seek some Professional advice

 Talk to your GP, Gynae or other health professional about your menopause.
 If your GP is not the best person, find a GP who is or ask for a referral to a Gynaecologist or women’s health physio.
-Positive Pause is a good resource to use for useful information.
-And more specifically, visit Dr Louise Newson's website to find out more on the benefits and risks of HRT (Hormone Replacement Therapy) and the difference between body and bio identical hormone
+Positive Pause is a good resource for useful & evidence based information.
+At the White Hart Clinic - Menopause Care has a great doctor working with our team on a Wednesday-Dr Eloise Elphinstone.
+Our Pelvic & Women's health physio team can help out with any pelvic floor issues, look at your lifestyle & diet and in particular exercise and strength progression.

 Exercise